 Unfortunately, there is a lot of misconception about how the financial market works.
 This has led to many traders losing money.
 In fact, studies have revealed that only 6% of traders make money.
-94% fail.
-In this article, I will highlight the five stagesabout the Trading Psychology.
+Instead, 94% fail.

 #1 - Unconscious Incompetence

 This is a stage that we all go through.
 Here is how it happens.

 You take a copy of Forbes magazine and read about a trader who recently made millions.
 You then go online and watch videos about traders at Wall Street and The City who live in mansions worth millions and drive Ferraris.
 You then gain interest in the business and register for a demo account.

 You open a few trades and make good money.
 Then, after a few days, you believe you are now an established trader.
 You open a Live account and open trades without any analysis.
 Within a short while, you lose all the money.

 This stage is similar to when you are buying your first car.
 You think that buying a car is a simple step.
 You go to a dealership and select a car without asking key questions such as the consumption of the car.
 Soon, you will realize that you bought a guzzler that will cost you a lot to maintain.

 Most traders end at their trading careers at this stage.